 In some cases, the licenses of a component is the last thing a development team will think about.
 This could simply be due to a misunderstanding of open source, or a situation where it’s nearly impossible to do the exhaustive research needed to determine the license for a given component, especially dependencies.

 This license information is provided via data collected from the Central Repository, as well as research conducted by Sonatype.
 In addition to the license information for each component, we’ll also assess a threat of each license, based on a set of default License Threat Groups.
-As with Security Issues, the best place to start is with the component list in the License Analysis tab, and then move into looking at additional details for individual components, making any license status changes as you see fit.

 License Threat Group

 License threat groups are based on the configuration for each organization or application.
 Additional information can be found in License Threat Groups.

 How you manage your license threat groups directly impacts how threat is translated in the reports.